 Indicated with a value expressing the light level reproducible in an image.
-This is the same as the term "Exposure latitude" used with silver halide film

-Generally, when the dynamic range is wide, it is difficult for bright and dark areas to be recorded in the image, and when the dynamic range is narrow, a sharp image can be obtained.
+This is the same as the term "latitude" used with silver halide film.
+Generally, when the dynamic range is wide, it is difficult for bright and dark areas to occur in the image, and when the dynamic range is narrow, a sharp image can be achieved.